 Monastery of Jerónimos and Tower of Belém

 The Monastery of Jerónimos (Mosteiro dos Jerónimos) and the Tower of Belém (Torre de Belém) are classified as a UNESCO World Heritage Site.
 Furthermore, to visit these monuments in Belém, in the western zone of Lisbon, is to visit the place from where the Portuguese navigators of the 15th and 16th centuries departed.
-Therefore should be one of the things to do in Lisbon!
+Therefore it’s one of the top Lisbon attractions!

 Monument to the Discoveries